yu-min/xml-base64-decoder/README.md

 ✅ **JSON Formatting**: Auto-detects and pretty-prints JSON content
 ✅ **HTTP Request Formatting**: Formats HTTP requests with proper line breaks
 ✅ **Plain Text View**: Creates readable plain-text representation of JSON data
-✅ **Command-Line Interface**: Easy to use with flexible options
-✅ **Secure XML Parsing**: Uses the `defusedxml` library by default to mitigate XXE and entity expansion attacks.
-Falling back to the standard parser requires the `--unsafe-xml` flag.
+✅ **Command-Line Interface**: Easy to use with flexible options ✅ **Secure XML Parsing**: Uses the `defusedxml` library by default to mitigate XXE and entity expansion attacks.
+Falling back to the standard parser requires the `--unsafe-xml` flag
-✅ **Size Limits**: Optional `--max-xml-size` and `--max-b64-size` parameters allow limiting XML file size and Base64 payload length to prevent resource exhaustion attacks.
+✅ **Size Limits**: Optional `--max-xml-size` and `--max-b64-size` parameters allow limiting XML file size and Base64 payload length to prevent resource exhaustion attacks
-✅ **Strict Base64 Validation**: Accepts only valid Base64 characters and rejects malformed input to prevent data integrity issues.
+✅ **Strict Base64 Validation**: Accepts only valid Base64 characters and rejects malformed input to prevent data integrity issues
 ✅ **Output Sanitization**: Escapes control characters and ANSI escape sequences to protect your terminal and logs (disable with `--raw-output`).

 ## Installation